mathiasertl/django-ca/docs/source/quickstart_docker_compose.rst

 Customization
 =============

-**django-ca** and Django itself support a wide range of settings.
-Django has its settings documented under `Settings <https://docs.djangoproject.com/en/4.0/ref/settings/>`_, django-ca settings are documented under :doc:`custom settings <settings>`.
+Although the defaults are fine for most scenarios, **django-ca** and Django itself support a wide range of settings to customize your installation.
+Django has its settings documented under `Settings
+<https://docs.djangoproject.com/en/4.0/ref/settings/>`_, django-ca settings are documented under :doc:`custom
+settings <settings>`.

 Just like when using the plain Docker container, you can configure django-ca using either environment variables (set in e.g. ``docker-compose.override.yml``) or using an extra yaml configuration file.
 For more